c. 1500s or mid-1900s

 Gift of Katharine Holden Thayer 1962.23

-The artistic and calligraphic styles suggest this mihrab and the inscription frieze were made about 1500, but the physical appearance of the ceramic mosaic piece does not.
+The inscription is from the Chapter of Light (Surah An-Nur): “Allah is the light of the Heavens and the Earth.
+His Light is like a niche in which is a lamp—the lamp enclosed in glass—the glass, as it were, a glistening star; lit from a blessed olive tree, neither of the East nor of the West, whose oil would almost glow, even though fire touched it not.
+Light upon light!
+Allah guides whom He will to His light, and Allah sets forth parables for men, and Allah knows all things.”
+The artistic and calligraphic styles suggest this mihrab was made about 1500, but the physical appearance of the ceramic mosaic pieces does not.
 The glaze colors are too consistent, and they have not discolored from moisture seeping behind the cut tile edges.
-Clay substrates of the ties were tested in 2001 using thermoluminescence to determine the date the tiles were fired.
-The results showed that the tiles were fired within the last 60 years.
-Therefore, the mihrab and frieze were modern, made between 1941 and 1961, just before the museum acquired them in 1962.
+Clay substrates of the tiles were tested in 2001 using thermoluminescence to determine the date the tiles were fired.
+The results indicated that the tiles were modern, made between 1941 and 1961, and they are under further examination.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.